 The Bureau was responsible for providing assistance to four million formerly enslaved individuals and hundreds of thousands of impoverished Southern whites.
 The Bureau provided food, clothing, medical care, and legal representation; promoted education; helped legalize marriages; and assisted African American soldiers and sailors in securing back pay, enlistment bounties, and pensions.
 In addition, the Bureau promoted a system of labor contracts to replace the slavery system and tried to settle freedmen and women on abandoned or confiscated land.
 The Bureau was also responsible for protecting freedmen and women from intimidation and assaults by Southern whites.
 The Bureau set up offices in major cities in the 15 Southern and border states and the District of Columbia.
 Under-funded by Congress and opposed by President Andrew Johnson, the Bureau only operated between 1865 and 1872.

 The Freedmen’s Bureau plays a key role in the Museum’s Slavery and Freedom and Defending Freedom, Defining Freedom: The Era of Segregation, 1877-1968 exhibitions.
 In these exhibitions, the Freedmen’s Bureau provides a backdrop against which we see African Americans resisting white efforts to deny them “life, liberty and the pursuit of happiness.”
 The Freedmen’s Bureau records are also featured in an Interactive exhibition in the Robert Frederick Smith Explore Your Family History Center on the Museum’s second floor.

-The National Archives and Records Administration preserves the original Freedmen’s Bureau records and sold an entire set of the microfilmed records to FamilySearch.
+The National Archives and Records Administration preserves the original Freedmen’s Bureau records.